Samuel Richardson: Death

 After June 1758, Richardson began to suffer from insomnia, and in June 1761, he was afflicted with apoplexy.
 This moment was described by his friend, Miss Talbot, on 2 July 1761:

 Two days later, aged 71, on 4 July 1761, Richardson died at Parsons Green and was buried at St. Bride's Church in Fleet Street near his first wife Martha.

 During Richardson's life, his printing press produced about 10,000 pieces, including novels, historical texts, Acts of Parliament, and newspapers, making his print house one of the most productive and diverse in the 18th century.
 He wanted to keep the press in his family, but after the death of his four sons and a nephew, his printing press would be left in his will to his only surviving male heir, a second nephew.
 This happened to be a nephew whom Richardson did not trust, doubting his abilities as a printer.
 Richardson's fears proved well-founded, for after his death the press stopped producing quality works and eventually stopped printing altogether.
 Richardson owned copyrights to most of his works, and these were sold after his death, in twenty-fourth share issues, with shares in Clarissa bringing in 25 pounds each and those for Grandison bringing in 20 pounds each.
 Shares in Pamela, sold in sixteenths, went for 18 pounds each.

+The first full biography of Richardson was written by Clara Linklater Thomson and published in 1900, and is credited with bringing "Richardson back into view as a major novelist at a time when he was no longer being read".